 Students will gain an understanding of the formal and informal political forces that are present in school administration as well as the role that internal and external publics play at the building and district levels.
 Students will gain an understanding of the development and analysis of public relations programs and will examine successful public relations program models.
 Site-based related activities will be included in this course.
-Prerequisite: admission to the Educational Leadership program.
+Restricted to students admitted to the Wisconsin educational leadership program.